avilum/waycup/README.md

 git clone https://github.com/avilum/waycup.git && cd waycup/

-./server.sh & # Or in another terminal
+nohup ./server.sh & # Or in another terminal

+# To watch server logs:
+# tail -f nohup.out

 ./client.sh
+# Starts a reverse shell on the server, or change server_main.sh to do anything you want.

 ```
 ### Use Cases: